Federico-Ciuffardi/Revamp-Framework/README.md

 # Revamp Framework
-Framework for developing games on java
+Framework for developing games or simulations on java

 ## Getting Started
 Run Control as Main this will load up the default room, you can change to the next room from there.